 Throughout his career, Durward stood above all others in wildlife conservation, stressing the importance of protecting ecosystems and controlling human populations in order to perpetuate desirable and usable wildlife populations.
 Late in his career, Durward focused intently on the menace of increasing human numbers.
 Probably the most insightful speech ever on that subject was Durward’s acceptance of the Audubon Medal in 1990.
 In that sobering presentation, he noted, “We can be thankful that a few members of Congress understand the relationship of human numbers to living standards and to resource use.
 But these few are outnumbered by a majority who has little interest in such abstractions.
 This is exemplified by recent proposals for legislation that would open wider our immigration floodgates to the great population surpluses of Latin America and the Far East — people caught in a bind who understandably would like to share our diminishing resource wealth, our great ideal of two jobs for every household, our health facilities, our welfare and educational systems.
 And of course they bring their birthrates with them.
 In 1990 world population increased by 93 million — each year that statistic grows by at least a couple of million.”

 Obviously Durward was not afflicted with the politically correct disease.
 He knew the facts, and he wrote them with hope that the dolts and do-gooders of this world would awaken before the human environment is subdivided into standing room only.

 Durward Allen died October 17, 1997.
 That day, OWAA lost one of its most distinguished and productive members.

 Life member Lonnie Williamson was the subject of a Legends piece in the January 2003 issue of OU.
-Williamson is the recipient of the Jade of Chiefs Award and the J. Hammond Brown Memorial Award, and he served as OWAA’s president in 1991-92.
+Williamson is the recipient of the Circle of Chiefs Award and the J. Hammond Brown Memorial Award, and he served as OWAA’s president in 1991-92.
 He makes his home on the family farm in Athens, Ga.